interactafraz/afcal/README.md

 Groups can be useful for the control system that gets triggered by the RSS feed.
 You could, for example, set up a *Global Timeout Status* variable that helps to exclude RSS items based on their reminder group when you're on vacation at home or traveling around the world.

 > Note: Group values do not affect the visibility of RSS feed items.

+---

+**Attributes**: A hidden feature that can be used to add custom data to reminders.
+Possible use cases include attaching a status/label to specific reminders or mark certain ones as *processed*.

+To set an attribute, use `dashboard.php?id=reminder-id&attribute=attribute-data`.
+If an attribute was already set before it will be overwritten.

+The data will be saved to the `timestamps` folder in a `reminder-id_attributes.txt` file.

+> Note: Attributes get reset when a reminder is started, restarted or stopped.

 ## Roadmap